Gaddafi Stadium Ready To Make History - UrduPoint

 In line with its policy to develop and promote women’s cricket, the Pakistan Cricket Board will live stream the tour on its YouTube channel.

-Pakistan captain Bismah Maroof said here on Friday, "We are coming from a 10-day camp in which we put great emphasis on our fielding.
+Speaking to pcb.com.pk ahead of the series, Pakistan captain Bismah Maroof said: “We are coming from a 10-day camp in which we put great emphasis on our fielding.
 Our bowlers worked on bettering different variations and the batters are looking in good form.
-We are well-aware of the challenge that the Bangladesh present and this will surely be an exciting series".
+We are well-aware of the challenge that the Bangladesh present and this will surely be an exciting series.

+“This series is the season-opener for us and we want to start off on a winning note as it will help us in building the momentum ahead of the England and West Indies series.

-"This is the first time we will be playing in Lahore and the girls are pretty charged up.
-We look forward to playing in Lahore and expect the fans to fill up the stadia to support women's cricket", said the home captain.
+“This is the first time we will be playing in Lahore and the girls are pretty charged up.
+We look forward to playing in Lahore and expect the fans to fill up the stadia to support women’s cricket.

 Bangladesh T20I captain Salma Khatun said: “We are very much looking forward to the series against a strong Pakistan side, who will be particularly tough in home conditions.